SeeClickFix/laravel-seeclickfix-api/README.md

 # SeeClickFix wrapper for Laravel 4 - Alpha

-Laravel Seeclickfix API is a simple laravel 4 service provider (wrapper) for [seeclickfix/seeclickfix-php-sdk]( https://github.com/seeclickfix/seeclickfix-php-sdk) witch provides API support in PHP 5.3+
+Laravel Seeclickfix API is a simple laravel 4 service provider (wrapper) for [seeclickfix/seeclickfix-php-sdk]( https://github.com/seeclickfix/seeclickfix-php-sdk) which provides API support in PHP 5.3+

 ---